rohaan911/geeklab-in.github.com/README.md

-###Update: The GeekLab project has now been discontinued.
+###Note: The GeekLab project has now been discontinued.

 # Official demo blog for GeekLab
 Uses [Jekyll 2.0.3](http://jekyllrb.com/) and [Incorporated theme](http://incorporated.sendtoinc.com/) by Inc.